steven-liu48/Unity-ARFoundation-echoAR-demo-Traveling-Demo/README.md

 ## Run
 * [Build and run the AR application](https://docs.echoar.xyz/unity/adding-ar-capabilities#4-build-and-run-the-ar-application).

-## Notes
-* Touch Drag Button to enable dragging.
-* Touch on any planet to get information.

 ## Learn more
 Refer to our [documentation](https://docs.echoar.xyz/unity/) to learn more about how to use Unity, AR Foundation, and echoAR.